 Bacardi is a Nanday Conure who came to the Seaside Seabird Sanctuary on October 1, 2018 after being dropped-off in our overnight drop-off.
-Though Bacardi had no injuries, he could not be released back into the wild due to him being a non-native, bird.
+Though Bacardi had no injuries, he could not be released due to him being a non-native bird.

 Seaside Seabird Sanctuary